While mesothelioma accounts for less than 2 percent of all known cancers, epithelial mesothelioma is the most common type of this malignancy.

 One of the methods medical professionals may use to assess patient outcomes for epithelioid is called “nuclear grading.”
 This involves scoring the disease based on certain abnormalities in the nuclei of the cancerous cells.
 Grades can be 1 (low), 2 (intermediate) or 3 (high).

 Grade 1 epithelioid mesothelioma has a median patient survival rate or 28 months, while Grade 2 has a survival rate of 14 months and Grade 3 a survival rate of 5 months.

-Grading of these cells is a relatively newer method, but can be used in conjunction with other testing.Treatment for Epithelial Mesothelioma
+Grading of these cells is a relatively newer method but can be used in conjunction with other testings.Treatment for Epithelial Mesothelioma

 Because epithelioid cells tend to respond better to treatment than other forms of mesothelioma cells, patients with this form of mesothelioma are considered candidates for multimodal forms of treatment – unless the individual’s mesothelioma tumors are well advanced.